 🏷️ Custom Nicknames

-You can define custom short nicknames for common states to keep the matrix compact:
+You can define custom short nicknames for common states to keep the matrix compact.

 📐 Column Orientation